 “We’re very excited about it and thrilled to be collaborating with one of the coolest developments in Boston,” said owner Joe Faro.
 “It has the right setup with the right tenants and the right mixture of uses, and it’s something the Seaport doesn’t have yet.”

 The restaurant will follow suit with the other locations in Salem and Portsmouth, NH, as well as Burlington, Mass., in terms of daily house-made pasta, artisan bakers for fresh bread, and house-curing everything from their salami and salted meats, to their 28-day dry aged steaks.
-The location’s market will be mixed-use by way of an espresso and house-made Gelato bar.
-Additionally, they will offer tableside service by way of an 85-lb. wheel of imported parmesan cheese used to fold freshly-shaved truffles and torch-heated gooey, melted cheese into fresh risotto dishes.
+Additionally, they will offer tableside service by way of an 85-lb. wheel of imported Parmesan cheese used to fold freshly-shaved truffles and torch-heated gooey, melted cheese into fresh risotto dishes.

 When asked why he chose the Mario Batali-flanked Seaport for his brand of Sicilian hospitality in a town with no shortage of fine Italian restaurants, Faro has nothing but beaming pride both for the sense of community as well as competition in Boston.